Howard Cannon: Early life and education

 Cannon was born in St. George, Utah.
 His grandfather, David Cannon, was the younger brother of George Q. Cannon and a leading figure in the building of the St. George Temple, who was later the third president of that temple.
 His father Walter Cannon was one of David Cannon's 31 children.
 Howard's parents Walter Cannon and Leah Sullivan married in 1909.
 When Cannon was two years old his father left for England to serve a mission for the Church of Jesus Christ of Latter-day Saints for two years.

 Cannon went to Woodward School in St. George, close enough to his home he could walk home for lunch.
 He then went to Dixie High School.
 During summers, he worked as a bell hop at the North Rim Lodge along the Grand Canyon.
 In the evenings he would form a small band where he used his skills as a saxophonist to entertain guests.
 He delivered copies of the Deseret News around St. George on horseback.

 He graduated from Dixie Junior College (now Utah Tech University) and received a bachelor's degree in music education from Arizona State Teachers College (now Northern Arizona University) in 1933.
 He then received an LL.B. from the University of Arizona Law School in 1937.
 While studying at the University of Arizona he was the director of the university pep orchestra.
 Between the summer of his second and third year he directed this group at a hotel in Seattle, Washington.
 In the summer of 1936 after his graduation he directed an orchestra of four, performing on the SS Jefferson on a cruise from Seattle, Washington, to Yokohama, Japan.
 Also during his law school years Cannon competed in rodeos and learned to be an airplane pilot.

 Also in the summer of 1936, Cannon began dating Dorothy Pace of Alamo, Nevada.
 They married on December 21, 1945.

 After he finished law school he returned to St. George.
 Among his actions on his return was buying a house adjacent to Dixie College as an investment property.

-Early career
+Legal career

 Cannon became a lawyer after passing the bar exams in Arizona (1937), Utah (1938) and Nevada (1946).
 He served as a reference and research attorney for the Utah State Senate in 1939, and won election as county attorney of Washington County, Utah in 1940.